legacy-orchid/Website/content/docs/form.md

 The basic form differs from realizing only by the fact that it is possible to `connect an unlimited number of implementers` by means of calling` events`.

-Example of the basic form:
+An example of the basic form:
 ```php
 <?php